 • Less focus on deep screening automation

-• Not designed primarily for corporate talent acquisition
+• Not made mainly for corporate talent acquisition

 Greenhouse

-Greenhouse supports structured hiring through clearly defined workflows.
-Automation helps move candidates through stages while maintaining interview consistency and alignment across hiring teams.
+Greenhouse supports structured hiring through clear workflows.
+Automation helps move candidates through stages while keeping interviews steady and teams aligned.

 Key Capabilities